Every parent strives to be a good parent, if not a perfect one.

 In twenty years, will you regret having a dirty house or being a stressed-out parent who never had time for family life?

 Making tradeoffs is not an exact science.
 No one has all the answers.

 There are times you must guess or make assumptions.

-When in doubt, always put your relationships first.
 Good relationships can help you get everything else in a positive way.

 Your child’s relationships with the parents are extremely important at every stage of their life.